 Upper School Community Engagement

-We believe that community engagement is an integral part of a student’s education, growth and maturation, so we require that Upper School students complete 40 hours of service before graduating.
-And while we provide opportunities for service on campus, we encourage students to complete the majority of their engagement hours through off-campus projects.
-Students may submit documentation of their engagement hours here.
+We believe that community engagement is an integral part of a global citizenship and an essential part of each student’s education, growth and maturation.
+As such, we require that Upper School students complete 40 hours of service before graduating.

 Upper School Community Engagement Partners